 Oil and gas exploration and extraction is a threat to many species occurring in eastern and southeastern New Mexico.
 Much of this activity is occurring on public lands, such as Bureau of Land Management (BLM) and New Mexico State Trust lands.
 Yet, NMDGF is not taking steps to counter this threat.
-This is not for lack of opportunity, as every three months, the BLM conducts oil and gas lease sales, which NMDGF could administratively challenge.
+This is not for lack of opportunity, as every quarter, the BLM conducts oil and gas lease sales, which NMDGF could administratively challenge.
+The New Mexico State Land Office conducts oil and gas lease sales every month, which the NMDGF should also monitor and oppose parcels where oil and gas activities will imperil native fauna.

-In the past three quarters, these lease sales have included parcels with suitable habitat for northern aplomado falcons and sand dune lizards, both of which are state listed.6 Habitat of numerous other species which are not state listed, but which should be, is also being impacted, including, for example, black-tailed prairie dog, lesser prairie chicken, Gunnison's prairie dog, and swift fox.
+These lease sales have included parcels with suitable habitat for northern aplomado falcons, Pecos bluntnose shiners, and sand dune lizards, all of which are state listed.
+Habitat of numerous other species which are not state listed, but which should be, is also being impacted, including, for example, black-tailed prairie dog, lesser prairie-chicken, Gunnison's prairie dog, and swift fox.

-5See Wilcove, David S., David Rothstein, Jason Dubow, Ali Phillips, and Elizabeth Losos.
+4See Wilcove, David S., David Rothstein, Jason Dubow, Ali Phillips, and Elizabeth Losos.
 1998.

-"Quantifying threats to imperiled species in the United States."
+[&]quot;Quantifying threats to imperiled species in the United States."
 BioScience 48(8):607-615.